weeezes/dhall-grafana/README.md

 ```

 Whoo, that looks a lot more exciting!
 There's a few things going on here.
 We're adding the panels by passing them in to the Dashboards `panels` field.
 The panels have to have unique IDs, so we can use the `generateIds` utility and the `mkGraphPanel` helper to get exactly that. `mkGraphPanel` eats a `GraphPanel`, also defined with record completion.
 The end result is a list of `Panels`, and `Dashboard` happily accepts that type.

+Compile it, import it to Grafana, and let your eyes rest on that masterpiece!